 To conduct MI business with many, or potentially all, large, national lenders, we believe NMIC will need to be licensed in all 50 states and D.C.
-NMIC requires a certificate of authority, or insurance license, in each state or jurisdiction in which it issues insurance policies.
-As discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations," NMIC is currently licensed in 48 states and D.C., and it has not yet received certificates of authority in Wyoming or Florida.
+NMIC requires a certificate of authority, or insurance

 Other U.S. Regulation

 Certain federal laws directly affect private mortgage insurers.
 Private mortgage insurers are impacted indirectly by federal legislation and regulation affecting mortgage originators and lenders, purchasers of mortgage loans, such as the GSEs, and governmental insurers such as the FHA and VA.
 For example, changes in federal housing legislation and other laws and regulations may affect the demand for private MI and therefore may have a material effect on our business.
 As discussed below, since the GSEs were placed into the conservatorship of the FHFA in 2008, there has been ongoing debate regarding the roles of the GSEs, the government and private capital in the U.S. housing finance system, and legislation has been proposed in both the House and Senate that if enacted would have differing impacts on the current role of mortgage insurance as credit enhancement.